English Spring Flowers

 Expect to learn the following over the four-week series:

-Week Two, Daffodils: Again, we will study this flower from different angles, followed by a watercolor painting of live flowers
+Week Two, Daffodils: We will study this flower from different perspectives, following with watercolor painting of the live flowers.

-Week Three, Rhododendrons: This plant is a common addition to English gardens with its brightly colored flowers that bloom in Spring.
-After studying its construction, we will do a final drawing and watercolor.
+Week Three, Rhododendrons: This plant is a common addition to English gardens with its brightly colored blooms.
+After studying its construction, we will use colored pencils or watercolors to draw and paint these spring flowers.

-Week Four, An English Country Garden in Spring: In our final class, we will draw and paint an English country garden using the flowers you have already studied, plus some additions that may be found in gardens throughout the UK.
+Week Four, An English Country Garden in Spring: In our final class, we will draw and paint an English country garden using the flowers we have already studied, plus some additions that may be found in gardens throughout the United Kingdom.

 All materials are provided, and students may also bring their own.